carpentries-incubator/ml4bio-workshop/setup.md

 - For **Mac OS**, launch the `install_launch_mac.command` script.
 - For **Linux**, launch the `install_launch_linux.sh` script.

-If you have trouble launching the script, try running it from the command line.
+It is most reliable to run these scripts from the command line.

 For Windows, launch the Anaconda Prompt (formerly Anaconda Command Prompt) and then run the script:
 - Start -> Type "Anaconda" -> Anaconda Prompt
-- Navigate to the `ml-bio-workshop-master\scripts` directory from the command line
+- Navigate to the `ml-bio-workshop-master\scripts` directory from the command line using the command `cd <PATH_TO_ml-bio-workshop-master>\scripts` (replace `<PATH_TO_ml-bio-workshop-master>` with the appropriate directory on your computer)
 - Type `install_launch_windows.bat` -> Enter

 For Linux or Mac OS, open the terminal and navigate to the `ml-bio-workshop-master/scripts` directory.
 Then, enter the name of the script for your operating system.

-Visit the [software guide](software.md) to learn more about the ml4bio software functionality.
+Visit the [software guide](https://gitter-lab.github.io/ml-bio-workshop/about/index.html) to learn more about the ml4bio software functionality.
 See the [software environment details](#software-environment-details) for more information about how the ml4bio software works.

 ### Troubleshooting